 If your work dress code requires a real suit, you may be interested in reading how to have corporate style without looking boring.

-Do you switch shoes at work in winter?
 What do you wear to an important meeting at the office in winter?
 What are your challenges to not look old fashioned/conservative when you have to dress up at work?
 Let me know, I am curious.

 © 2013-2021 Nicole Mölders | All rights reserved